World Cup 2018 TV coverage: how to watch all the action live from Russia

 England’s first World Cup warm up match took place on Saturday 2nd June at Wembley against Nigeria.
 Gareth Southgate’s team beat Nigeria 2-1 after a good first half performance that saw goals from Gary Cahill and England captain Harry Kane.
 However, it was a tale of two halves with the Nigerian team coming back strongly in the second half.
 Alex Iwobi pulled one back for Nigeria just after half time, but the England team managed to hold on for a win.
 However, questions will be asked about the young squad after almost losing a two goal lead at home.

 England have one more international friendly to play before they start their World Cup 2018 campaign in Russia.
-On June 7 the England team travel to Leeds for a game against Costa Rica.
+Tonight (Thursday 7 June) the England team travel to Leeds for a game against Costa Rica (match preview here).
 This will be the last chance for players to impress Gareth Southgate in a competitive game before England play their first World Cup game against Tunisia on June 18 in World Cup Group G.

 Why aren’t Italy in the World Cup?